-The Woman's Art Club Cultural Center (The Barn)
+Welcome to the Woman's Art Club Cultural Center

 The Club was founded in 1892 by 19 women artists, in response to the Cincinnati Art Club’s refusal to accept female members.
 Today The Club is more than 250 women strong and is the oldest Woman’s Art Club operating without interruption in the United States.
 A bit of history: In 1992, our centennial year, The Club moved to its first permanent address at the Pendleton Art Center.